MHShetty/notifier_plugin/README.md

 Also, it might be worth reading the [special case of Notifier extends Iterable\<Notifier>](#the-special-case-of-notifier-extends-iterablenotifier) used in this plugin.

-## Concepts used while writing classes to implement different Notifiers
+## Concepts used while designing the Notifier classes

 ### Instantiating a Notifier